darrenjkt/MS3D/docs/DATASET_PREPARATION.md

 The dataset configs are located within [tools/cfgs/dataset_configs](../tools/cfgs/dataset_configs), and the model configs are located within [tools/cfgs](../tools/cfgs) for different datasets.

-**Note:** Even if you already have generated infos from OpenPCDet, you need to re-generate the infos for nuScenes and Lyft (gt database not required) because we updated infos to include sequence metadata and we use 16 sweeps.
+**Note:** Even if you already have generated infos from OpenPCDet, you need to re-generate the infos for nuScenes and Lyft (gt database not required) because we updated infos to include sequence metadata.

 ### NuScenes Dataset
 * Please download the official [NuScenes 3D object detection dataset](https://www.nuscenes.org/download) and